victorzw895/musin/README.md

 NOTE: In order to use the keyboard it has to be selected first by pressing TAB until the keyboard is highligted in orange.

+To use autoscroll feature, click on Start Scroll after playing the song on spotify's iframe music player

 # Technologies

 React, Tone.js, Tonejs-instruments.js library, Spotify API, GuitarParty API